wikimedia/mediawiki-tools-cli/README.md

 ## Docker

-There are currently 2 subcommands:
+There is currently 1 subcommand:

-- `docker` allows interacting with MediaWiki core's docker-compose development environment.
+- `docker` allows interacting with a new version of the MediaWiki-docker-dev development environment.
 (See `mw help docker`)
-- `mwdd` allows interacting with a new version of the MediaWiki-docker-dev development environment.
-(See `mw help mwdd`)

 ## Contributing